Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Experimental Evaluation

-We select the Ryzen processor as representative of CPUs deployed in laptops and compact systems, while the RTX A4000 is a workstation-class GPU, commonly used as baselines in prior HDC works~\cite{hdreason, hdnn-pim, paap-hd, survey-edge}.
+We evaluate our FPGA accelerator against CPU and GPU baselines: the AMD Ryzen 5 5625U and the NVIDIA RTX A4000.
+All baselines are implemented in \texttt{PyTorch} (v2.4.1) with Python~3.8 and CUDA~12.1.
+We select the Ryzen processor as representative of CPUs deployed in laptops and compact systems, while the RTX A4000 is a workstation-class GPU commonly used as a baseline in prior HDC works~\cite{hdreason, hdnn-pim, paap-hd, survey-edge}.
 Both baselines offer substantially higher peak compute and memory resources than our target edge FPGA, providing a conservative comparison.
-For fairness, GPU latency is measured after transferring all model parameters to device memory.
-This favors the GPU, which benefits from high-bandwidth GDDR6 memory, whereas on the FPGA, the Nyström projection matrix—the dominant model component—must be streamed from DDR during inference.
-Despite this disadvantage, \textbf{NysX} consistently achieves lower end-to-end inference latency.
-While workstation-class GPUs naturally draw more power, we report energy per inference (mJ/graph) to account for this.
+For fairness, GPU latency is measured after all model parameters are transferred to device memory.
+This favors the GPU, which benefits from high-bandwidth GDDR6 memory, whereas on the FPGA, the Nyström projection matrix—the dominant model parameter—must be streamed from DDR during inference.
+Despite this, \textbf{HyperX} consistently achieves lower latency.
+While workstation-class GPUs naturally draw more power, we report energy efficiency (mJ/graph) to ensure fairness.